 The Missouri commission is one of the earliest of other such bodies from the 10 states involved in the Great River Road program.
 Ten commissions were established as part of the National Mississippi River Parkway Commission to act in the planning and implementation of plans for the overall Great River Road development.

 Members of the Missouri Mississippi River Parkway Commission

 Governor's appointees

-Nickell, Frank, Cape Girardeau, chair; Musgrave, Susan, St. Louis, vice chair; O'Leary, Gertrude, Herculaneum; Stanfill, Cleat, Caruthersville; Walley, George Jr., Hannibal.
+Nickell, Frank, Cape Girardeau, chair; Barker, Silvey, East Prairie; O'Leary, Gertrude, Herculaneum; Walley, George Jr., Hannibal; Vacancy, (1).